 Another key element to pay attention to is the type of connections you need.
 For example, if you plan to hook your phone or a laptop to your speakers occasionally, a 3.5 mm input is a must.
 Depending on how your turntable is connected to speakers, making sure you have the correct type of wire, coaxial cable, for instance, is essential.
 A similar concern is how important having a remote control for the system is.

-An additional element to consider is whether you want to buy powered speakers or not.
+An additional element to consider is whether you want to buy powered speakers or passive speakers (powered with a stereo amplifier that has a phono preamp).
 In order to project the sound from the turntable at listenable volumes, the sound needs to be amplified.
 Powered speakers contain an amplifier within the speaker unit, thus allowing you to connect your speakers directly to your turntable.
 Unpowered speakers require you to use a power amplifier in front of the speakers.

 Wired vs. Wireless

 As Bluetooth and similar technologies have become more accessible, many consumers have opted for wireless speakers.
 Wireless speakers offer a number of conveniences.
 Wireless speakers can be easier to transport, making it easier to listen to vinyl at a variety of locations.
 Also, because you do not have to connect cords to the speakers, setup can be much easier and your space can be tidier.
-However, wired speakers provide a degree of consistent performance that many listeners find appealing.
+However, wired speakers (using RCA cables, coaxial, USB, or other cables) provide a degree of consistent performance that many listeners find appealing.

 All Vintage Speakers for Vinyl

-Considered by many experts to be among the best bookshelf speakers for vinyl, the Edifier S2000pro speakers combine high-quality components, numerous connection options, and superb sound quality.
+Considered by many experts to be among the best bookshelf speakers for vinyl, the Edifier S2000 pair of speakers combine high-quality components, excellent frequency response, numerous connection options, and superb sound quality.
 The 5.5-inch woofers and flat-diaphragm tweeters work together to provide clear sounds throughout the frequency spectrum.
-They are Bluetooth-equipped and feature a range of inputs, including XLR, COAX, and Optical inputs.
+They are Bluetooth-equipped and feature a range of wireless and analog inputs, including XLR, COAX, and Optical inputs.
 The speakers have knobs that allow you to adjust the equalization so you can hear adapt the speakers to different styles of music.
 A remote control allows for excellent ease of use.

 2. JBL Charge 4

-For those who want to listen to their records on the go, the JBL Charge 4 is a great combination of good sound quality and excellent portability.
+For those who want to listen to their vinyl records on the go, the JBL Charge 4 is a great combination of good sound quality and excellent portability as a Bluetooth speaker.
 While there are stationary units that provide better sound quality, the Charge 4 offers impressive volume and clarity in a small package.
 The unit is small enough to fit in your hand and light enough to take nearly anywhere.
-It is waterproof, has around 20 hours of battery time, and a wide Bluetooth radius.
+It is waterproof, has around 20 hours of battery time, and a wide Bluetooth connectivity radius.

 3. Presonus E4.5